pam-exchange/SymantecPAM-SPIX/README.md

 Import is available for ObjectTypes **Authorization**, **PCP**, **Proxy**, **PVP**, **RequestScript**, **RequestServer**, **Role SSHKeyPairPolicy**, **TargetAccount**, **TargetApplication**, **TargetServer** and **UserGroup**.

-Other objectTypes may be available as exported CSV files, but they cannot be imported through SPIX.
+Other objectTypes may be exported CSV files, but they cannot be imported through **SPIX**.

 ### Errors during import

-Should processing a rows result in an error, the row is written to a new file and a column `ErrorMessage` with details is added.
-Rows processed without errors will not appear in the new CSV file.
-A message is shown on the console with the exact filename for the new CSV file.
+Should processing a rows result in an error, the row is written to a new file and a column `ErrorMessage` with details is added on a new CSV file.
+Rows in a CSV file processed without errors will not appear in the new CSV file generated.
+A message with the filename of the generated CSV file is shown on the console.

 # SPIX Password

-There is a utility named `SPIX-Passwpord` available for encrypting and decrypting a password using a passphrase.
+The utility `SPIX-Passwpord` is available for encrypting and decrypting a password using a passphrase.
 Both the encrypted and decrypted password are shown on the console.
-The encrypted password is prefixed with `{enc}`.
+Encrypted password is prefixed with `{enc}`.

 If the **-Passphrase** option is not provided, the user is prompted for the passphrase.